rohithsniv/git-essentials/README.md

-# git-essentials
+# git-essentials/ Git for everybody

-  	Some updated text
+this is a code that is changed updated